skops-dev/skops/CONTRIBUTING.rst

    This cuts the ``0.16.X`` branch from ``main``.
 For a bug fix release, e.g.
    ``0.16.1``, the ``0.16.X`` branch must already contain the backported fixes;
    the workflow then releases from that branch and leaves ``main`` alone.
-4. The workflow builds and checks the package, then pauses for a maintainer to approve the ``publish-pypi`` environment before publishing to **TestPyPI**.
+4. The workflow builds and checks the package, pushes the release branch, then pauses for a maintainer to approve the ``publish-pypi`` environment before publishing to **TestPyPI**.
    Check the release `on TestPyPI <https://test.pypi.org/project/skops/>`_, then approve the environment a second time to publish to **PyPI**.
 After that the workflow pushes the tag, creates the `GitHub release